-Cleaning decking can be a very satisfying and rewarding task, especially when you have a particularly tired-looking deck.
+Cleaning decking can be very satisfying and rewarding, especially when you have a particularly tired-looking deck.

-Decking can attract moss and mold due to the materials used when constructing your deck, a pressure washer is an ideal tool to quickly get your deck looking like new again.
+Decking can attract moss and mold due to the materials used when constructing your deck; a pressure washer is an ideal tool to make your deck look like new quickly.

 What size pressure washer do I need to clean a deck?

-Pressure washing a deck does come with the risks of damaging or splintering the wood.
+Pressure washer deck cleaning does come with the risks of damaging or splintering the wood.

-In this post, we’ll be talking about these risks, how they can be reduced when following certain guidelines, and how you can clean a deck without a pressure washer.
+This post will discuss these risks, how they can be reduced when following specific guidelines, and how you can clean a deck without a pressure washer.